ArduPilot/ardupilot_wiki/dev/source/docs/apmcopter-code-overview.rst

-The `code <https://github.com/ArduPilot/ardupilot>`__ is made up of `the main Copter code <https://github.com/ArduPilot/ardupilot/tree/master/ArduCopter>`__ which resides in it's own directory, and `the libraries <https://github.com/ArduPilot/ardupilot/tree/master/libraries>`__ which are shared with Plane and Rover.
+The `code <https://github.com/ArduPilot/ardupilot>`__ is made up of `the main Copter code <https://github.com/ArduPilot/ardupilot/tree/master/ArduCopter>`__ which resides in its own directory, and `the libraries <https://github.com/ArduPilot/ardupilot/tree/master/libraries>`__ which are shared with Plane and Rover.

 Below is a highlevel view of the ardupilot architecture.